chennachaos/high-performance-matlab/_episodes/08-spmd.md

 ~~~
 {: .language-matlab}

-**(REWRITE):As seen in the previous examples, the default distribution strategy is by
+As seen in the previous examples, the default distribution strategy is
-the distribution by columns.** This behaviour can be changed by passing
+the distribution by columns.
+This behaviour can be changed by passing
-a distributor object with appropriate options to the `codistributed` function,
+a distributor object with appropriate options to the **codistributed**
-or using the `redistribution` function:
+function, or using the **redistribution** function:

 ~~~
 A = eye(5,5);  % array on the client/master